Grilling your vegetables is a fun and easy way to create a delicious side dish or main dish!

 We also love to use them to dip into hummus or add some into an omelet!
 And of course they are delicious all by themselves too.

-- Selection of vegetables such as carrots potatoes, peppers, zucchini, squash, onions, asparagus, green beans.
+- 2 lbs vegetables of your choice carrots, potatoes, peppers, zucchini, squash, onions, asparagus, green beans all work well.

 - Salt and Pepper